A practical guide to HubSpot AI Agents: Features, pricing, and limitations in 2026

 It feels like every time you log into HubSpot, there's a new AI feature popping up.
 Under their "Breeze" umbrella, they're rolling out everything from "AI Agents" that promise to run entire workflows on their own to a "Copilot" assistant that helps with smaller tasks.

-This guide is here to cut through the marketing fluff.
+This guide is here to help you navigate these new capabilities.
 We're going to give you a straight-up, practical look at HubSpot AI Agents.
-We’ll cover their main features, make sense of the pricing, and talk about the real-world limitations you won't find on their sales page.
+We’ll cover their main features, make sense of the pricing, and talk about the real-world considerations for getting the most out of them.

 What are HubSpot AI Agents?